StevenPackard/HomeScholar/readme.md

 HomeScholar is a web application requiring only an internet browser to operate the application (Google Chrome is recommended).

-Upon rending the landing page, users are greeted and introduced to the primary mission of HomeScholar which is to “Optimize the education of your children at home.”
+Upon rendering the landing page, users are greeted and introduced to the primary mission of HomeScholar which is to “Optimize the education of your children at home.”

 New users are encouraged to take a tour upon first entering the web application.
 The tour gives a demonstration of the website.
 The new user is given the opportunity to interact with the main functionality of the site without having to create any initial content.